enkidevs/curriculum/lua/roblox-studio/vector3-ii/add-subtract.md

 ```lua
 Variable.Position = Variable.Position + Vector3.new(5, 2, 2)
 ```
-If the position vector of an object is (2, 5, 1), the new vector is ???
+If the position vector of an object is (2, 5, 1), the new vector is... ???
 - (7, 7, 3)
 - (3, 3, 1)
 - (10, 10, 2)